 Comparing the user data script and the log file allows you to understand the logic and process flow.
 After a few minutes of the

-terraform apply command, I logged into the EC2 instance and verified that the two files from the S3 bucket were available in the EC2 instance.
+terraform apply command, I logged into the Amazon EC2 instance and verified that the two files from the S3 bucket were available in the Amazon EC2 instance.

 I hope this note was useful.
 Let me know if you have any questions or suggestions.